 The guard walks to the rear and opens the lid over the engine and gasps.

 Guard: “Aha!
 You stole an engine.
-And you just did it, because it’s still warm.”
+And it's obvious you just did, because it’s still warm.”

 The Ghia has many such charms.
-The little “nostrils” with their grills in the front are actually functional, I discovered.
+The little “nostrils” in the front with their grills are actually functional, I discovered.
 Fresh air comes through them and out the defroster vents on the dash after you pull on two little levers near the steering wheel.
 One lever adjusts the driver side, and the other, the passenger side.
-Hot air can also come out of these vents, from four others on the floor, and from the rear defroster vent when you turn (and turn and turn and turn) a knob next to the gear shift.
-The knob pulls cables that run to the rear and turn flaps in heat-
+For heating, hot air will emerge from these defroster vents, from four other vents on the floor, and from the rear defroster vent, after you turn (and turn and turn and turn) a knob next to the gear shift.
+Turning the knob pulls cables that run to the rear and open flaps in heat-exchanger boxes that surround the exhaust manifolds, hopefully without giving you a lungful of carbon monoxide and sending you, asleep, into a tree and Ghia heaven.
+I jest.
+I’ve read no reports of such things, only fuel filters falling off and sending Ghias up in flames.
+I've yet to try the heater in cold weather, but it’s been said that the heat from the tiny floor vent feels like a mouse panting against your ankle.

 AFTER.
 (Above) So much easier on the eyes.
 American industrial design guru Walter Dorwin Teague included the Karmann Ghia in his list of the world’s most beautifully designed products, ever.
-Good luck telling that to someone in the late 1970s seeing this early 1950s design in a dealer showroom.
-(Left) The only ditzy custom feature I installed is the original Karmann Ghia badge that I repurposed for spiffing up the trunk (and the steering-
+Good luck telling that to a shopper in the early 1970s viewing this early 1950s design in a VW dealer showroom.
+(Left) The only two ditzy custom features I installed are (1) the original Karmann Ghia badge that I repurposed for spiffing up the trunk and (2) a gray vinyl steering-wheel cover: the original steering wheel feels too slender in my hands.
+VW provided owners with a toolkit in case you needed to do an every-3,000-mile valve adjustment while on the road.

 BEFORE.
 The original interior after 5 decades of sun and abuse.

 The seat cushions were made of coir (coconut fiber) or some other smelly fibrous plant (or animal?) derivative.
 The car had, and still has, enough cardboard, coconut fiber, wood, wool, and other animal fur to fill four Afghanistani market stalls.
-What you get with a classic car is that whole 60s experience: riding in a quirkily styled car, which comes from the sheet metal, and hopefully that fabulous old-
+What you get with a classic car is that whole 60s experience: the ride in a visually interesting car, thanks to the sheet metal, and hopefully that fabulous old-car smell, thanks to the liberal use of products of nature in the construction.
+So, while rebuilding the seats, I kept five of the six original cushions in the hope that whenever I plant or wiggle my ample rear, I’ll get a whiff of eau de market stall.

 BEFORE.
 (Left) A front seat with original cushions and cover.
-(Right) Original rear seat with coir cushion and plywood frame.
+(Right) Original rear seat with coir cushion on plywood structure.

-I constructed the seat covers to duplicate the originals, which looked like the hippies had partied on them the entire time at Woodstock and which were hidden beneath brown (black?) aftermarket vinyl reproductions that were equally torn and duct-
+I constructed the seat covers to duplicate the originals, which looked like the hippies had partied on them the entire time at Woodstock and which were hidden beneath brown (black?) aftermarket vinyl reproductions that were equally torn and duct-taped together.
+Here (left) I am sewing the piping, using a special piping foot that I MacGyvered myself, on my wife’s grandmother’s 1922 Singer.
+Hey, I love old stuff, and it worked.
+Granny had it retrofitted with one of them thar fancy eelecteric motors, and the foot-operated cast-iron treadle now just holds an ugly vase and shields the rapidly multiplying dust bunnies underneath from the vacuum cleaner.

-I swapped in five new springs—scavenged from an old mattress; who can tell?—for broken ones, which were all on the driver's seat, the one getting the most abuse.
-One can actually sit in it straight now rather than contorting into one of those bent-
+I swapped in five new springs—scavenged from an old mattress; who can tell?—for broken ones on the driver's seat, the one getting the most abuse.
+One can actually sit in it straight now rather than contorting into one of those bent-sideways-like-an-S Gumby people depicted in a chiropractor's brochure with the caption "This person really needs our help".

 AFTER.
 The restored interior.
 The rear "emergency seat"—not big enough for a kindergartner in a fetal position—is intended to be folded down most of the time.

 I welded up holes in the floor pans and welded in a few tiny patches of sheet metal where the body had rusted through.
-I was extremely lucky that this was a California car and not a Michigan rust-
+I was extremely lucky that this was a California car and not a Michigan rust-bucket: it had lived its entire life among the flakes, beach bums, and other if-it-feels-good-do-it locals, and during both the Jerry Brown I and II administrations―yet it survived(!) thanks to the dry climate.
+If cars could talk.

 MIDWAY.
 (Left) Floor pan after welding shut the rust holes.
-(Right) Welded-
+(Right) Welded-in patch in the right rear fender.

 APRIL 2016.
 (Left) Stuck on Del Puerto Canyon Road with a clogged fuel filter.
-The Ghia is still missing its beauty rings on the wheels and the chrome strips along the side.
+The Ghia was still missing its chrome beauty rings on the wheels and trim strips along the sides.
 (Right) With a turn of the key, a few cups of the nastiest brown sludge left the fuel filter.

 The main grill―where the engine gets its cooling air―is on top, in the back.
 There it is in the photos.
-Volkswagen had to figure out where to route the rain that fell through those cracks.
+Volkswagen had to design a way to route the rain that fell through those cracks.
 I still haven't figured out exactly how they managed that.

 MORE "AFTER" PHOTOS.
 Obviously, I hope.

 I kept the original antenna, bumpers, lights, etc., all of which had to come off before the paint job and go back on afterward.
-Only the body did not come off.
-Many Ghia owners do a body-
+Only the body didn't come off.
+Many Ghia owners do a body-off restoration because of extensive rust.
+My Beetle in a Cocktail Dress got to keep its modesty intact (gender is a fluid, subjective concept in the car scene).

 There might have been another factory sticker somewhere warning “Don’t even think about restoring a Ghia unless you’re the sort who likes gargling with gasoline while standing barefoot in broken glass”, but I never saw it.
 Nearly everything about this project was indescribably tough.
-The “towel bars” on the bumpers were a soap-
+The “towel bars” on the bumpers were a soap-in-my-eyes-where’s-the-towel jigsaw puzzle.
+Getting the gear-shift lever back in was one of many tasks that took two people.
+“Honey, yes, you do need to put your slippers on.
+Now push here while I ....”
+“Will this take long?
+Bachelorette is on in 5 minutes.”
+Getting the reupholstered seats back in and on their rails was like birthing a set of hippo twins.

 Cutting the carpet sections and sewing on the binding around the edges were easier and more pleasant than I expected.
 The new beauty rings, those flashy wide chrome doughnuts on the wheels, popped on with just strategically placed smacks from the palm of my hand.
-The windshield and rear window went back in surprisingly easily, because I learned online about the clever “wire trick”.
-You get 13 feet of insulated 12-
+The windshield and rear window with their gaskets went back in surprisingly easily because I learned online about the clever “wire trick”.
+You get 13 feet of insulated 12-gauge electrical wire, ….
+Heck, just go to www.thesamba.com to learn this and many similar tricks.
+The chrome side trim popped on every few inches with a satisfying “pppht”.
+Those were the times I could set a chair on the lawn afterward, gaze at my project, let the dopamine trickle down naturally through my frontal lobes, and just go “ahh”.

 There were times when I nearly gave up.
-Eventually, I would resume after a few months of pondering how to do some big task like the paint or upholstery or which type of window trim to install.
+Eventually, I would resume after a few months of pondering how to do some big task like the paint or upholstery or choosng the type of window trim to install.
 The tiny mustard seed of faith that kept me going was remembering all the little tasks I’d accomplished.
 There were parts and more parts―on bookshelves and baker’s racks under tarps alongside the house, in drawers in the garage, and in a discarded clothes chest in the potting shed―that I had already restored and were awaiting reinstallation on the car: vents, cables, thingamajigs, whatzits.
 Through all that, I lost only the original little black Karmann side badge, which set me back $30.
-There are a lot of leftover bolts.
+There were also a lot of leftover bolts.
 I look at them and shrug.
-I’ll know exactly where they go when I’m driving along and something goes “clunk” and there's a fountain of sparks in my rearview mirror.
-Hopefully, Alice will be beside me, gazing at me quizzically with those all-
+I’ll know exactly where they go someday when I’m driving along and something goes “clunk” and I see a fountain of sparks in the rearview mirror.
+Hopefully, Alice will be beside me, gazing at me quizzically with those all-black-no-white eyes, and remind me of how foundlings―pets and cars―squirm their way into your heart.